openspending/docs/docs/developers/datastore.md

 ### Contributing code

 Found a bug?
 Got neat way to refactor an existing code path?
-Bursting with ideas to make the Packager more awesome?
+Bursting with ideas to make OpenSpending more awesome?

 We *can't wait* to see your contributions.
 Here are a few things that will help: